Our first fishing field was near the town of Esquina, in the south-western

 Many buses are double deckers and offer interesting views of the life along

 Argentine is arguably the safest, and the most accommodating travel destination

 of South America.
-Visa is not required for the citizens of western nations,
+Visa is not required for the citizens of the most western

-flights depart European cities late in the evening, fly over the Atlantic
+flights depart European cities late evening, fly over the Atlantic during

-during the night and arrive in B.A. early next morning, allowing you to
+the night to arrive in B.A. early next morning - allowing you to make the